indimail/indimail-virtualdomains/README.md

 Setup (this uses svctool a general purpose utility to configure indimail-mta services.
-The create_services is a shell script which uses svctool to setup indimail-mta.
-It will also put a systemd unit file indimail.service in /lib/systemd/system
+The create_services is a shell script which uses svctool to setup indimail-mta/indimail.
+It will also put a systemd unit file svscan.service in /lib/systemd/system

 ```